Employee-Friendly Work Environment

 Nomura Securities was awarded the Minister of Health, Labour and Welfare Prize in the FY2019/20 Awards for Companies Promoting Cancer Control as a part of the Action Plan for the Promotion of Cancer Control, a project commissioned by the Ministry of Health, Labour and Welfare.
 The Action Plan for Promotion of Cancer Control is a national project aimed at increasing the ratio of people in workplaces who undergo cancer screenings with the aim of promoting the early discovery and treatment of cancer.
 The Minister of Health, Labour and Welfare Award is given to organizations that are making the best overall efforts to control cancer.

-Nomura Securities won the Gold award for the third year in a row in the Gan-Ally-Bu Award, a non-governmental project organized by Gan Ally Bu.
-Gan Ally Bu’s aim is to create workplaces and a society where cancer patients can thrive while receiving treatment.
+Nomura Group won the Gold and Silver awards in the Gan-Ally-Bu Award, a non-governmental project organized by Gan Ally Bu.
+Gan Ally Bu's aim is to create workspaces, and wider society, where cancer patients can thrive while receiving treatment.
 Gan means cancer in Japanese.

 * Please scroll horizontally to look at table below.